drandreaskrueger/weathercontract_user/manual/manual02-preparations.md

 	pip install ethjsonrpc      # or
 	sudo pip install ethjsonrpc

 It should end with something like `Successfully installed ...
 Cleaning up...`.
 Now try it out:

-#### using EthJsonRpc to talk to the node
+#### Using EthJsonRpc to talk to the node

 Start your `gsoil --rpc` in one terminal, then `python` in a second terminal, and behind the python >>> prompt start coding: